PEMF for Sleep: The Science, The Best Devices & My Weekly Plan

 PEMF for sleep: mats

-A big plus is that you can use them for many other things beyond sleeping: muscle recovery after a workout session (if that’s your thing), to relieve your back pain, and even to treat arthritis.
+A big plus is that you can use them for many other things beyond sleeping: athletic and muscle recovery after a workout session (if that’s your thing), relieving your back pain, and even treating arthritis, osteoporosis, and neuropathy

 The downsides?
-They aren’t cheap and they aren’t portable, as they need to be plugged in, besides being quite heavy and bulky.
-Luckily, that’s rarely a problem when you use them just to sleep better.
+They aren’t cheap, and they aren’t portable, as they need to be plugged in, besides being quite heavy and bulky.
+Luckily, that’s rarely a problem when you use them in the comfort of your home.

 2. PEMF Pillows